 Simple things such as using Apploye's Remote Track feature for remote workers and decreasing time-wasting activities will positively affect productivity, and employee morale as morale will be grateful to work for a company that cares so much for them.

-Guest Author: Freya Laskowski is an SEO consultant that helps brands scale their organic traffic with content creation and distribution.
+Guest Author: Freya Laskowski is an SEO consultant who helps brands scale their organic traffic with content creation and distribution.